a-mhamdi/neural-network-from-scratch-in-Julia/README.md

     Layer(num_neurons, num_targets, softmax; distribution='n')
     ]
 ```
 The choice of distribution for the weights initialization is either `n` for normal distribution or `u` for uniform distribution.
 Both `Xavier` and `He` initializations were implemented.
-Here is how the hyperparameters are defined:
+Some of the hyperparameters are configured as follows:
 ```julia
 Settings(epochs, batch_size)
 ```